Programmatic Advertising: Make It Part Of Your Advertising Strategy!

 - Connects publishers – those who have websites with ad space to sell – and advertisers – those who want to buy that ad space to promote their brand.
 When an advertiser wants to launch a digital campaign to promote their product/service, they contact their programmatic ad agency or trading desk.

-- Programmatic media buying includes the use of DSPs, SSPs and DMPs.
-DSPs, (demand side platforms) which facilitate the process of buying ad inventory on the open market, provide the ability to reach your target audience due to the integration of DMPs (data management platforms).
+- Programmatic media buying includes the use of DSPs, SSPs, and DMPs.
+DSPs, (demand-side platforms) which facilitate the process of buying ad inventory on the open market, provide the ability to reach your target audience due to the integration of DMPs (data management platforms).
 DMPs collect and analyze a substantial amount of cookie data to then allow the marketer to make more informed decisions of whom their target audience may be.

-- On the publisher side of things, publishers manage their unsold ad inventory through an SSP (supply side platform).
+- On the publisher side of things, publishers manage their unsold ad inventory through an SSP (supply-side platform).
 An SSP reports attention data such as how long a visitor was on a specific site or how many pages were viewed per visit.
 SSPs will ultimately be in charge of picking the winning bid and will serve the winning banner ad on the publisher’s site.

-- The DSP uses the data that it receives to evaluate the programmatic ad and match it with their data and target parameters.
+- The DSP uses the data that it receives to evaluate the programmatic ad and match it with its data and target parameters.
 This is used to decide a bidding price for the first impression.
 Held within the SSP or ad exchange in real-time, the process is often referred to as Real-time Bidding

 - Although this sounds like a long process, it takes just a few seconds to complete the bidding.
 After the impression has been sold, it’s sent to the publisher’s website to be displayed.
 The process repeats whenever a user lands on the website or refreshes.